ybezginova2016/ybezginova2016/README.md

 ### Hello everyone!
 I'm Yulia Bezginova.
 Welcome to my Git :)

-With a background in engineering and business education from Russia and Norway, I have spent the past decade working in various roles within international businesses across Germany, the US, Australia, Great Britain, Russia, and Serbia.
+With engineering and business education from Russia and Norway, I have over a decade of international business experience across Germany, the US, Australia, Great Britain, Russia, and Serbia.

-Currently, I lead a small studio specializing in building ML models (NLP, CV, Text Mining), comprehensive sales strategy development for IT start-ups, sales & business development and lead generation using web scraping tools.
+Based in Belgrade but available worldwide, I lead a small studio specializing in ML model development (NLP, CV, Text Mining), sales, business development, and lead generation for small and medium enterprises.
+We use both traditional and modern tools, including AI, web scraping, voice assistants, and hands-on bots.

+Ready to boost your sales now?

 Our services include:

-### Data Science & Machine Learning projects

-- Predictive models using machine learning algorithms (supervised learning, unsupervised learning, reinforcement learning, OCR, NLP, computer vision) for structured data.
-- Neural networks training and testing (image and voice recognition).
-- Transforming or creating from scratch enterprise data warehouses.
-- Creating a full-cycle ETL pipeline for the business or business process.

 ### Web Scraping and Lead Generation:
 - Extracting leads from LinkedIn and other web sources using Python, HTML Requests, BeautifulSoup, AJAX Parsing, Selenium, Asynchronous Parsing, Pyrogram, and Telegram Messenger data parsing.